When uploading your file(s) to the Research Collection you can choose how to manage the access rights.

 Therefore, the Research Collection provides a maximum degree of flexibility regarding access rights when you publish/archive your data.
 You can choose from the following access rights:

-- Embargoed access: The digital object will be published on the day of the embargo end date that you indicated.
-A DOI will be registered a day after the internal review is completed.
+The digital object will be published on the day of the embargo end date that you indicated.
+A DOI will be registered within one hour the internal review is completed.

-- ETHZ users only: The digital object will be available for logged in users from ETH Zurich only, after the initial review process has been completed.
-A DOI will be registered by the following day.
+The digital object will be available for logged in users from ETH Zurich only, after the initial review process has been completed.
+A DOI will be registered within one hour.

 Access request: When research data are deposited with restricted access rights, external Research Collection users can request access to the data via a form linked from the Landing Page of the item.
 ETH Library forwards release applications to the work's copyright holder, provided that he or she is still employed by ETH Zurich and/or has a an up-to-date ORCID record with a valid email address.
 If the work's copyright holder can no longer be reached, the research group leaders or, if applicable, the corresponding department will be contacted regarding the access request in accordance with the ETH Guidelines for Research Data Management.
 In the event of a positive answer by the copyright holder we will send a personalized access link to the requester (example of a dataset with restricted access).